LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 This module uses other market indicators outside of individual position tick date to make buy/sell decisions and therefore NinjaTrading backtesting is not a viable option for testing this module.
 It is recommended to use IBKR Paper Trading account for testing.
 The NinjaTrader 8 simulation account is not viable as the Ask/Bid spread is not consistent with the market.

 ## Configuration
 The module contains a majority of the necessary defaults; howerver, to support the embedded high frequency mode it is important the chart be set to 1-min bars.
+In order to run NinjaTrader headless you can use Windows Scheduler.

 ### Reference for NinjaTrader
 - NinjaTrader Hardware Requirements (https://ninjatrader.com/NinjaTrader-8-InstallationGuide)